 UK judge says he doesn't trust ex-Liverpool owners

-LONDON (AP) - A judge at London's High Court said Wednesday he doesn't trust the Americans who used to own Liverpool as they pursue legal action over the forced sale of the Premier League club.
+LONDON (AP) -- A judge at London's High Court said Wednesday that he doesn't trust the Americans who used to own Liverpool, as they pursue legal action over the enforced sale of the club.

 Tom Hicks and George Gillett Jr. lost control of Liverpool in what they claimed was an "epic swindle'' by club directors and a bank in October 2010.

-The parent company of the Boston Red Sox bought the 18-time English champions for 300 million pounds (then $476 million).
+The Boston Red Sox ownership group bought the 18-time English champions for a cut-price 300 million pounds (then $476 million).